cterdam/dotfiles/README.md

 - Append the new filetype extension name, without the dot, as a new line into `$CTERDAMRC/fts/ftlist`.
 Do not leave empty lines in the file.

   - After inserting, sort all lines in the file.
-This can be done either in vim by `:1,%sort`, or in the shell with `sort -o $CTERDAMRC/fts/ftlist{,}`.
+This can be done either in nvim by `:1,%sort`, or in the shell with `sort -o $CTERDAMRC/fts/ftlist{,}`.

 - Then repopulate the `dummy` folder: